PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 “Come on.” said Kim to Tom, grabbing her as he took firm steps towards the greater village hubbub.

-Jack burst: “No!
-Wait!"; his interest in the pip confirmed.
+“No!”
+Jack burst, “Wait!”; his interest in the pip confirmed.

 Kim stopped but kept his grip on Tom, her jumper stretching as she turned to Jack: “I’ve got three.”

-“Ah!” exclaimed Jack as if this changed everything.
-“Three! why didn’t you say so?”
+“Oh!” exclaimed Jack, as if this changed everything, “Three! why didn’t you say so?”

 Kim was not convinced.
 Without hesitation he turned away, pulling Tom with him.

 “Alright, alright.
 The cow for the pips,” Jack negotiated, “but only for all three of them.”

 ![](TomThumb/Tom%20Thumbnail.jpg)